 These communities are more likely to live in close proximity of industrial pollution, toxic wastes, and contaminated water, as evidence of “environmental racism.”
 Environmental advocates argue that discrimination against low-income and minority communities is not accidental, but results from decisions by for-profit institutions and government agencies that knowingly discriminate these groups.
 In this narrative, if people were to document the causes and consequences of discrimination, and organize around the issues, it might create change.

-Young people care about the environment and want to take action.
-They want to “turn off the lights,” “recycle their waste,” and participate in community service activities like “sweeping the streets.”
-They took plastic bottles of safe water to the residents of Flint, as a way to deal with the water crisis.
+Some young people care about the environment and want to “turn off the lights,” “recycle their waste,” and “sweep the streets.”
+They want to take personal responsibility, and do whatever they can as an individual, for the environment.
+They are among the ones who take plastic bottles of safe water to the residents of Flint, as a way to deal with the water crisis.

 Other young people work for environmental justice by identifying the structural causes of discrimination, and organizing around the for-profit institutions and government agencies who are responsible for it.
 Community organizing for social justice is about using strategies and tactics — such as policy advocacy and protest demonstrations — that generate power to create needed change.